A Plan to Renew the Promise of American Life, Plank 1

 1.11.
 To bring the House of Representatives closer to the people, expand the House slowly over time.
 Specifically, after the next census expand the House to 500 members.
 Thereafter, whenever a new state joins the Union, expand the House by at least ten seats, distributing the new seats by population as is done after each census.

 1.12.
-To make Senators and Representatives more productive: 1) compensate them on a per diem rather than a salaried basis, paying them only for days actually worked, and 2) permit them to vote remotely, at reduced pay, from a district office or their state’s capitol building.
+To make Senators and Representatives more productive, 1) compensate them on a per diem rather than a salaried basis, paying them only for days actually worked, and 2) permit them to vote remotely, at reduced pay, from a district office or their state’s capitol building.

 1.13.
 To get “money out of politics,” repeal existing federal campaign-finance laws and leave it to states to regulate campaigns, as the Founders intended, while restoring limits on federal power and dramatically shrinking the size and scope of government—the only sure ways to diminish political corruption.

-But let us turn to the individual recommendations.
+And now to the individual recommendations.

 Ballot integrity.
 If we can’t trust the results of elections, we can’t know what the voters want.
 Enforcing strict ballot integrity safeguards the Constitution.
 And it encourages democratic participation by giving citizens the confidence that their vote counts.